AgentXCross/courthawk/README.md

 ## How It Works

-The below is an analysis on how the system works when we run `python3 -m courthawk-engine.main`.
-The system works very similarly on the web app, except that only the bounding boxes and court keypoints are overlayed onto the video.
-The mini-court and statistics are displayed elsewhere on the frontend.
-However, the mathematical logic remains the same.
+Below is an analysis on how the system works in general, as the are some minor differences between running `courthawk_engine/main.py` and running the full application on the web app.

----

 ### Input